sensu/sensu-docs/content/sensu-go/5.16/api/checks.md

 ### `/checks/:check` (PUT) {#checkscheck-put}

+The `/checks/:check` API endpoint provides HTTP PUT access to create and update `:check` definitions, specified by check name.

 #### EXAMPLE {#checkscheckhooks-put-example}

 In the following example, an HTTP PUT request is submitted to the `/checks/:check` API to update the `check-cpu` check, resulting in an HTTP `200 OK` response and the updated check definition.